abhijit-23blaze/Vimarsh2023/README.md

 Text summarization: generating a short summary of a document based on its main points, such as news headlines or abstracts.

-How to Run a Custom Test Statement ?

-1)In the given github link open the natural_language_processing.ipynb file in a Jupyter Notebook Environment 2)Download the SectionsCopy.csv file and paste it in the same directory as of the NoteBook 3)Paste your test FIR statement as a “t” variable in the 7th cell and run all the Cells You can see the predicted outputs at the end of the Code